AincradOT/launcher/docs/workflows.md

 ### Dependency Management

-[Renovate](https://github.com/renovatebot/renovate) runs daily to scan for dependency updates and creates automated pull requests.
+[Renovate](https://github.com/renovatebot/renovate) runs daily to scan for dependency updates and creates automated pull requests for npm packages.

+## Build Artifacts

+The CI pipeline generates:

+- **Electron packages** for each supported platform
+- **Source maps** for debugging
+- **Checksums** for package verification

 ## Branch Protection